mdreves/projux/README.md

 4. Setup remote hosts (if needed)

-    This can either be done using `project sync` or manually.
+    This can either be done using `projux sync` or manually.
 In either case, make sure to set either the `DEFAULT_PROJECT_HOST` var in `~/.bashrc` (if hosting all projects on a single server) or per project `PROJECT_HOST` vars in `~/.projects` (if different projects have different servers).